malmostad/meks/README.md

 ```

 ## Testing
-Run tests before pushing code to the Git repository and before performing deployments.
+Run tests before pushing code to the Git repository and before making a deployment.
 The application contains unit tests and high level integration/feature tests using RSpec, Capybara and PhantomJS.
 Run the test cases in the projects root directory in your Vagrant box:

 ```shell
 $ bundle exec rspec
 ```

+Note that the environment used for RSpec is `local_test`.

 ## License
 Released under AGPL version 3.